Our communities are stronger when everyone can afford to live in a safe and healthy home.

-Since 1994, we’ve developed or renovated 883 beautiful, innovative homes for more than 1,450 Montanans, including 551 children, at 25 properties in 11 communities around the state.
+Since 1994, we’ve created or preserved 1,108 homes for more than 1,900 Montanans, including 620 children, at 29 properties in 11 communities around the state.
 Currently we are developing or preserving 288 more homes, adding two additional communities to our reach.
-Since 1997, our walk-in Regional HomeOwnership Center has served over 13,000 people.
+Since 1997, our walk-in Regional HomeOwnership Center has empowered more than 15,000 people.

 Our clients are as diverse as our state.
 We empower Montanans of all ages, including working Montanans, seniors on fixed incomes, people with disabilities, domestic violence survivors, Veterans and parents of many precious children.
-We work statewide and are committed to bringing our holistic approach to homes Montanans can afford ro rent or buy.
+We work statewide and are committed to bringing our holistic approach to homes Montanans can afford to rent or buy.

 - United Way of Missoula County Gold Standard Award (2017, 2016)